 The Breville Boss To Go isn't too big and can easily be stored in a cupboard, or stay on a kitchen counter.
 You can also detach the jar to make it easier to store.

 The main jar has a 23-ounce capacity, which isn't ideal for very large servings but should be fine for a single person.
 You can also put it on the top rack of a dishwasher for safe and easy cleaning.
+If you're looking for a personal blender with a slightly larger main jar, check out the NutriBullet Pro.

 The Breville Boss to Go Sport comes with an additional 15-ounce jar that is dual-walled insulated, which explains why it's heavier than the main jar.
 This will help keep your drink either cold or hot.
 You can also put this jar on the top rack of a dishwasher for safe and easy cleaning.